All Episodes

 These employees would lose their health insurance.

-Then the question is, would they be fined for not buying their own?
+Then the question is, Would they be fined for not buying their own?

 Would they be fined?

-Find these people who lost their insurance because their employers couldn't afford it.
+Would the IRS track them down, find these people who lost their insurance because their employers couldn't afford it?

 Would the employers be fined?

-Would the uh employees be fined?
+Would the employees be fine?

 We're asking these kinds of questions.